wimmer-k/MLISA/README.md

-# LISA: LIfetime measurements with Solid Active targets
+# MLISA - Machine Learning for LISA

-**LISA** is a simulation and analysis toolkit developed for studying particles interacting with layered **solid active targets**.
-The project supports configurable beam parameters, in-target reactions, and detector response modeling - with outputs ready for machine learning-based lifetime and reaction position analysis.
+**MLISA** is a simulation and analysis toolkit developed for the **LISA** project (*LIfetime measurements with Solid Active targets*).
+It is designed to generate and prepare data from active target detectors for use in machine learning workflows, particularly for identifying reaction layers, estimating energy loss, and supporting lifetime analysis.

+This framework simulates particle interactions in layered solid targets, models detector resolution effects, and produces clean, structured outputs for analysis or ML training.

 ---